CrackedPolishedBlackstoneBricksMC/voldeloom/doc/genSources.md

 # A note about methods that fail to decompile

-Due to MCP errata, some methods containing a switch-over-enum cause Fernflower to throw an exception.
+Due to MCP errata and a Fernflower bug, some methods containing a switch-over-enum cause Fernflower to throw an exception.
 In 1.4.7, these are `multiplyBy32AndRound`, `placeDoor`, `getAppDir`, and `getOptionOrdinalValue`.
 Fernflower will print errors about this.
+You may also see errors of the form "Unable to simplify switch on enum".

-This doesn't affect the functioning of the game.
+These are safe to ignore and do not affect the functioning of the game.
 You can still `runClient` and calls to the methods will still work.

 # Configuring